-- the addressing agency.
-The payment of a fee may be waived by the mayor designee when a name change is based on public safety reasons. - C. The addressing agency will record the appropriate documentation to officially change a street name after approval of the change has been given in writing by the mayor designee.
-The addressing agency shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change.
-After recordation the county shall change the signs and the original street file. - 2.49.100 Address change originated by the county. - A. In the interest of public safety, the county may direct the change of an address.
-Address changes may be made only after providing written notification to the owners of the property whose address is proposed for change, mailed to the county's recorded address. - B. A letter will be sent informing the property owner of the proposed address change and requesting that the owner contact the addressing agency to discuss the proposed change.
-The addressing agency will provide a reasonable time, not to exceed one month, and make appropriate efforts to contact and discuss the proposed address change with the property owner. - C. A final letter notifying the property owner of the address change will be sent, by registered mail, to the owner's county recorded address and shall include a copy of the recorded address change affidavit. - D. The addressing agency will record the appropriate documentation to officially change an address.
-The addressing agency shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change. - 2.49.110 System of street identification signs.
+2.49.100 - Address change originated by the county, contract municipality, or addressing authority.

+- A. In the interest of public safety, the county, contract municipality, or addressing authority may direct the change of an address.
+Address changes may be made only after providing written notification to the owners of the property whose address is proposed for change, mailed to the county's recorded address. - B. A letter will be sent informing the property owner of the proposed address change and requesting that the owner contact the addressing authority to discuss the proposed change.
+The addressing authority will provide a reasonable time, not to exceed one month, and make appropriate efforts to contact and discuss the proposed address change with the property owner.

+- C. A final letter notifying the property owner of the address change will be sent, by registered mail, to the owner's county recorded address and shall include a copy of the recorded address change affidavit. - D. The addressing authority will record the appropriate documentation to officially change an address.
+The addressing authority shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the address change.

+2.49.110 - System of street identification signs.